POWERFUL WIZARDS, WARLOCKS AND SORCERERS WIELDING SUPERNATURAL STAFFS AND SPELLS HAVE CAPTIVATED OUR IMAGINATIONS FOR THOUSANDS OF YEARS.

 When I began measuring the diameter of the circle this curiously shaped lime stone peered at me from the top soil, only a matter of 3 feet away from what I had established as the centre of the circle.

 The edges of the stone appear to have been worked with a file but it might be the case that these marks have been caused by ploughing or an endless number of other natural causes.
 The three holes which form the eyes and mouth appear to have been formed naturally suggesting the stone spent many millennia in the sea.
-On one edge of the stone a second face has been formed and albeit less symmetrical than the first face, its a lot more menacing.
+On one edge of the stone a second face has been formed and albeit less symmetrical than the first face, it's infinitely more menacing.

 It is virtually impossible to determine how this sea-stone got to the site of Murdo’s Grave.
 Ettlinger mentions holed stones were regarded as magical as early as the beginning of the second millennium BC (Murray, 1943).
 In addition to this we are told "Perforated stone amulets were not only seen as hostile to the multifarious crafts of witches but also “…protective against the much dreaded evil eye.”
 (Elworthy, 1903).
 The stone may be a Neolithic artefact once revered by the farmers who emerged in the area around 4500 BCE.
 But its more tantalising to consider that it might be a talisman or magical amulet which has resurfaced, after 600 years of ploughing, from the grave of a medieval wizard.